robweber/trash-panda/README.md

 * management_page - the full URL to web management for this device, if it exists
 * interval - the check interval, if different than the global value
 * service_check_attempts - how many service checks to confirm warning/critical states.
 Only needed if different than the global value.

+## Host Documentation

+On every host status page there is a tab for the configured services, and host documentation.
+The documentation tab is an optional feature that can pull host information from a Markdown file for that host.
+By default the location of these files is in the `docs` directory, but this can be changed in the config file.

+To work properly the documentation file should have the same name as as the host and end in `.md`.
+For a host named __My Web Server__ the file would be the slugified version of the host __my-web-server.md__.
+This is the same as the host id returned by the [API](#api) or found in the browser path when viewing the host status.

 ## Templating